ilitzroth/Abracadabra-Build-System/README.md

 Requirements
 ============
-* A functioning soundcared and microphone
+* A functioning soundcard and microphone
 * A video camera for the more complex builds

 Documentation